Dahcole/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the curre nt working directory
+Display the contents list of your current directory.